Guidance

 Funeral Directors offer bereavement therapy as social support services to those who require it.
 They are usually part of a social support network with different governmental bodies that provide support for the provision of funeral services, for instance in cases where there are no financial resources, among others.

-In Colombia, if a death is considered suspicious or linked to a road traffic accident, the Prosecutor’s Office will request that the Legal Forensic Department analyse the cause of death.
+In Colombia, if a death is considered suspicious or linked to a road traffic accident, the Prosecutor’s Office will request to the Instituto Nacional de Medicina Legal (Colombia’s Coroner’s Office) to analyse the cause of death.
 Once the cause of death has been established, the Prosecutor’s Office will decide if the legal process should be closed or remain open for further investigation.

 If the police apprehend a suspect and the State decides to prosecute, the following is likely to happen:

 • arrest generally leads to detention in a police cell.
-In theory, individuals should be charged within 36 hours, although they may be held without charge for three or four days
+In theory, individuals should be charged within 36 hours, although they may be held without charge for 3 or 4 days

 • Colombian law requires that individuals be charged in front of a criminal prosecutor within 36 hours of being detained